AaronNGray/sool-language/docs/Reference_Manual/Signature.md

 Signatures allow generic and templated objects to be type checked, before instantiation.

-Signatures maybe "instantiated" as traits.
-This is done by the trait inheriting the signature or signatures.

 ```
  signature Comparable(T) {
    operator > (lhs:T, rhs:T):bool